JulienVig/COM-490-Trip-Planner/README.md

 Open the notebook `./notebooks/main.py` and run it.
 The last cell is an ipywidget that lets you play with the algorithm, by choosing stations, confidence threshold etc.

 ### How it works

-You can download the project video from SwitchDrive [here](https://filesender.switch.ch/filesender2/?s=download&token=6e1b8a18-3369-4b64-ac47-50ae42261c26)

 Folder architecture:
 ```